BrownSailor/Cell/README.md

 }
 ```

-Arrays are fixed size and created using the square brackets `[]` after the type name
+Arrays are fixed size and created using the square brackets `[]` after the variable name
 ```
 arr[4]: int;